 Only you can answer that, but we can certainly help you decide.
 Take a look at the pros and cons of an online savings account:

-Basically, you’re trading up branch access and seeing real, live, human staff members, for higher interest, less fees and 24/7 online access to your money.
-It depends what’s important to you and how you like to save and spend your money.
+Basically, you’re trading branch access and seeing real, live, human staff members for higher interest, less fees and 24/7 online access to your money.
+It depends on what’s important to you and how you like to save and spend your money.

 Another thing you’ll have to consider is how you’ll access the money in your online savings account.
 Most online banks are now able to provide ATM and debit card services through partner banks with physical presences, which means you should consider the best transaction account to link your online savings account with.